rkthomps/coq-modeling/ARTIFACT.md

 There are two main scripts in our artifact:
 - `scripts/replicate.py`: This script takes a table name from the paper as a flag and re-tabulates the numbers in the table from raw cached proof search results.
 For figures and tables (tab1, fig2, fig3) that do not involve proof search, this command tabulates the numbers in the tables from scratch.
+Available flags are (--tab<1-9>) and (--fig<2-6>)
+Note that table 1, figure 2 and figure 3 are all produced together so you only need to run one of their commands.
+Figures are saved in the `/reproduced-figs` directory.

   **For example:** ``scripts/replicate.py --tab1`` counts the number of proof steps, theorems, and repositories in the CoqStoq dataset.